UniVST: A Unified Framework for Training-free Localized Video Style Transfer: Experimentation

 \subsection{Qualitative Comparison}

-For qualitative evaluation, we have juxtaposed the editing results with those of six baseline methods, as illustrated in Fig.\,\ref{fig:qualitative_comparison}.
+For qualitative evaluation, we have juxtaposed the stylized videos with those of six baseline methods, as illustrated in Fig.\,\ref{fig:qualitative_comparison}.
 Diffutoon~\cite{Diffutoon}, which is renowned for its expertise in cartoon coloring, exhibits limited responsiveness to a variety of image styles.
 This results in a final edited video that is notably monotonous, and heavily inclined towards a cartoonish anime aesthetic.
 StyleCrafter~\cite{StyleCrafter}, tailored for style-based video generation, demonstrates a high sensitivity to stylistic cues.
 However, it encounters difficulties in preserving content fidelity, leading to substantial distortion of background details and character features during the transfer process.
 BIVDiff~\cite{BIVDiff} falls short in both content fidelity and temporal consistency, similarly altering background information and character traits during the transfer.
 AnyV2V~\cite{AnyV2V} excels in maintaining temporal consistency but faces challenges with transfer tasks involving a central object.
 It often over-transfers the subject's style, resulting in a loss of its distinctive attributes.
 As for the traditional non-diffusion methods, EFDM~\cite{EFDM} and CAST~\cite{CAST}, they degrade fine details and induce color artifacts during the style transfer process.
 On the contrary, our UniVST exhibits a remarkable ability to balance content fidelity and style richness, achieving a harmonious integration of both.
 It ensures that the key structural and motion details of the original videos are retained, while preserving the primary style of the object with great precision.
+Following MimicMotion~\cite{mimic_motion}, we use the slice to further visualize the temporal consistency of stylized videos across different methods, with the results shown in Fig.\,\ref{fig:qualitative_comparison}.
+The fluctuation trend of the slice obtained with our UniVST is most similar to that of the original video, demonstrating that UniVST achieves the smallest temporal consistency loss during the style transfer process.

+Moreover, we present additional visualizations of UniVST applied to four additional backbones, including SD-v2.1~\cite{LDM}, SD-v3.0~\cite{SD3}, SD-v3.5~\cite{SD3}, and Animatediff-v2~\cite{AnimateDiff}, to further highlight its generalization and scalability.
+As presented in Fig.\,\ref{fig:additioanl_visual_results}, different backbones consistently generate similar stylization results, underscoring the stability of our framework.
+It is also worth noting that UniVST also achieves stable visual performance under the state-of-the-art rectified-flow models such as SD-v3.0 and SD-v3.5, in practice requiring only the replacement of the inversion technique, thereby further demonstrating its scalability.